riyazshaikh/d3-school-viz/README.md

 Average Enrollment per School - Districts are shaded according to the enrollment in that district, relative to others.
 Hover over the quantile boxes to see which districts fit that quantile.

+# Data sources

+All school data was provided by [Research Alliance for New York City Schools](http://steinhardt.nyu.edu/research_alliance/), although some location info had to be inferred from public records.
+The geographic shape file was accessed from [NYC Planning website] (http://www1.nyc.gov/site/planning/data-maps/open-data/districts-download-metadata.page)

 # Design principles

 Many decisions were consciously (and subconsciously) influenced by [Kristen Sosulki's class](http://www.kristensosulski.com/2016/01/top-5-data-visualization-errors/).
 Notably: